 Having an extra X chromosome may affect areas of the brain that control what experts call executive functioning.
 People who don’t have strong executive functioning may find it hard to focus, manage time, and get along with others.

 Research suggests that girls with triple X have more anxiety, less-developed social skills, and higher rates of autism.
-In a study published in the Journal of Developmental and Behavioral Pediatrics, 52 percent of girls who had been diagnosed with triple X met the criteria for attention deficit hyperactivity disorder (ADHD).
+In a study published in the , 52 percent of girls who had been diagnosed with triple X met the criteria for attention deficit hyperactivity disorder (ADHD).
 Because of all these factors, girls with the condition can experience low self-esteem and low self-confidence, and have problems with interpersonal relationships.

 Menopause occurs when a woman no longer produces enough hormones to release an egg each month, making her unable to become pregnant.
 For most women, menopause occurs around age 50.